Dating Korean guys is not much different than dating other people, but here are top 5 things about Korean guys that are good to know:

 Of course, parents are not restricted to follow these rules when naming their children.

 Some Koreans may offer to use English name when dealing with foreigner to make it easier for them to pronounce it.
-If you really care about the guy, you should make an effort and use his real name.
+If you really care about the guy, you should make an effort and use his real name (unless he wants something else, of course).

 Religions in Korea